The Elovaters: Tours

 Over the years, The Elovaters have been an opening act for Pepper, Ziggy Marley, Easy Star All-Stars, The Movement, and Stick Figure.
 They have played in festivals such as the Sierra Nevada World Music Festival, Reggae Rise Up (both Florida and Utah), Levitate Music Festival, and One Love Cali Reggae Festival, and the California Roots Music and Arts Festival.

 On September 11, 2021, The Elovaters was one of the headliners that opened for Slightly Stoopid, along with special performances by Stephen Marley, and Don Carlos & The Dub Vision Band at Petco Park, home of the San Diego Padres in San Diego, California.

+The Elovaters joined Slightly Stoopid on their "Summer Traditions" Tour in the Summer of 2022.
+Openers included Pepper, Common Kings, and Fortunate Youth.

+During the Summer of 2023, The Elovaters were on tour with Pepper and Stick Figure during their headlining "Wisdom Tour".

+In the Summer of 2024, The Elovaters joined Dirty Heads and Slightly Stoopid on their "Slightly Dirty Summer Tour", which including opening bands, Common Kings and Fortunate Youth.
+Other acts in some cities included Passafire, HIRIE, Eli Mac, and Johnny Cosmic & K Bong.

-Other Projects
+Other projects

-The Elovaters collaborated with Vitamin Sea Brewing, LLC in their homestate Weymouth, Massachusetts on an IPA called "Criminal" (7%) after their single.
+The Elovaters collaborated with Vitamin Sea Brewing, LLC in their home state Weymouth, Massachusetts on an IPA called "Criminal" (7%) after their single.
 The brewery describes it as, "smooth and full of soul, this one is packed with Juicy Simcoe and Sabro hops".
 They also have a special merchandise collection with the company, featuring the band's 'smoking bear' logo on beach towels, bags, and drink containers.

 In November 2022, The Elovater's collaborated with Wine Boss to make a special reserve Cabernet Sauvignon that is named after the band's hit single, "Criminal".
 Inspired by Jackson Wetherbee's choice of wine that "paired well with the positive energy and the 'Getaway' feels of their music", it has notes of red fruit and hints of oak, vanilla and a touch of bell pepper.
 In February 2023, The Elovaters announced that "Criminal Cabernet" won a gold medal in the 2023 WineJudging.com wine tasting competition.
 There were over sixty judges at the event, representing various North American wine regions, evaluating 5,500 wines from nearly 1,000 wineries.